Arizona softball coach Mike Candrea retires after 36 years, 24 WCWS appearances and 8 national titles

-Mike Candrea, the sport’s all-time winningest coach, announced Monday that he will be retiring after 36 years, 1,674 wins, a record 24 Women’s College World Series appearances and a record eight national championships.
+Mike Candrea, the sport’s all-time winningest coach, announced Monday that he will be retiring after 36 years, 1,674 wins, 24 Women’s College World Series appearances and a record eight national championships.

 The man who once said he couldn’t see himself coaching past the age of 50 stayed at Arizona longer than Lute Olson and Dick Tomey.
 Among Arizona legends, only John F. “Pop” McKale was a bigger fixture in the athletic department.